talktotiago/Instagram_Bot/README.md

 To do it MANUALLY: Go inside Tags folder and add as many tags as you'd like inside tags.txt file.
 Each tag must be in a single line.

 To do it DYNAMICALLY: Go to file trending_searches.py and edit the LIST type variable "tags_to_search" with the tags you'd like to build a list.
 Save it and run the file.
-This will automatically add 10 different tags per tag you types.
+This will automatically add 10 different tags per tag in "tags_to_search" list variable.
 These tags are retrieved from the website https://best-hashtags.com/.
 So, if you add 20 tags in the "tags_to_search" you will end up building a list with 200 tags.
 That means 200 different urls for selenium to visit.
 Play safe with this in order to fly under instagram filters.

 Step 4: This program is built with the use of Stories.
 Each Story is a scene.
 By default you should start your program with "Scene_0()" - this scene will attempt to perform login by Instagram, and if unsuccesful it will attempt to login via Facebook.
 That's why you should add your Facebook credentials.